CheeseCake87/CheeseCake87/markdown/2023-08-24_sqlalchemy-queries-to-jsonable-friendly-dicts.md

 We also discussed the architecture of how to get dicts from a query.
 One of my earlier methods chosen was to use the `_asdict` private method of the `Row` object.
 This returns a dict of the row.
-However, this method is missing from rows that are the result of a join, so I had to take a different approach.
+However, this method is missing from rows that are the result of a join as I mentioned, so I had to take a different approach.

-The method used in the mixin is a little more verbose, in regard to including joins, but it does allow for the inclusion of joins in a more explicit way I suppose.
+The method used in the mixin is a little more verbose, in regard to including joins, but it does allow for the inclusion of joins in a more explicit way, I suppose.

 You may have already been aware of another more popular library that does this exact thing called [Marshmallow](https://marshmallow.readthedocs.io/en/stable/).